 Keeping the Participant’s File Confidential

-- Student records that are accessible to general school staff, non-custodial parents, and the public must display only the Safe at Home P.O.
-Box address – never the student’s actual residence location.
+- Student records that may be accessible to general school staff, non-custodial parents, and the public must display the participant's designated Safe at Home mailing address – never the student’s confidential address.

-- Student records containing emergency address information should be kept in a confidential location, with restricted access.
+- Student records containing confidential address information should be kept in a confidential location, with restricted access.

 - Parents are provided with an informational form (the Student Record Information Letter) to give to the school for placement in the school file.

-- If a parent enrolled his or child/children and did not receive the Student Record Information Letter, please ask the parent to contact our office toll-free at (877) 322-5227 to request the letter.
+- If a parent enrolled his or child/children and did not receive the Student Record Information Letter, please ask the parent to contact Safe at Home toll-free at (877) 322-5227 to request the letter.

-- Should a non-custodial parent present a court order that grants him or her access to a Safe at Home participant's student file, please be sure to remove any name change and residence address information from the file before he or she views the file.
-If contact information is requested pursuant to the court order, please provide the Safe at Home P O Box address in lieu of the residence address information and Safe at Home's toll-free number (877) 322-5227 in lieu of the participant's phone number.
-Please also contact the custodial parent and Safe at Home at (916) 653-1769 to notify us of any release of information.
+- Should a non-custodial parent present a court order that grants him or her access to a Safe at Home participant's student file, please be sure to redact any confidential name change and confidential address information from the file before he or she views the file.
+If contact information is requested pursuant to the court order, please provide the participant's designated Safe at Home mailing address in lieu of the participant's confidential address information.
+Please also notify the custodial parent of any release of information pursuant to a court order.

 Back To Top

-- To verify the enrollment status of a student in the Safe at Home California Confidential Address program, call our office at (916) 653-1769.
+- To verify the enrollment status of a student in the Safe at Home California Confidential Address program, call the Safe at Home office at (916) 653-1769.

 Back To Top